-NEW YORK STATE ADVOCACY AGENDA 2024
+NEW YORK ADVOCACY AGENDA 2025

-The Westchester County Association (“WCA”) is the county’s professional roundtable.
+The Westchester County Association (WCA) is the county’s professional roundtable.
 We unite and mobilize business leaders to advance issues and lead initiatives that strengthen our regional economy.
 Through collaboration, we drive economic vitality, stimulate new business and job creation, and provide our members with the resources and talent they need to grow.

-While the WCA will undertake general business advocacy (responsible budgeting, minimizing tax burden, a light-touch regulatory environment) we, as set forth herein, more specifically address certain top-level priorities consistent with our primary focus areas.
+While the WCA conducts general business advocacy (responsible budgeting, minimizing tax burden, a light-touch regulatory environment) we, as set forth herein, more specifically address certain top-level priorities consistent with our primary focus areas.
 This agenda likely will be revised during the legislative session as individual priorities are introduced and advanced.

 For additional information about our advocacy initiatives and policy positions on specific items of interest please contact: